pulp/pulp/docs/dev-guide/contributing/branching.rst

 has its own repository.

 Pulp uses a version scheme x.y.z.
-Pulp's branching strategy is designed for bugfix development for older "x.y" release streams without interfering with development or contribution of new features to a future, unreleased "x" or "x.y" release.
+Pulp's branching strategy is designed for bugfix development for older ``x.y`` release streams without interfering with development or contribution of new features to a future, unreleased ``x`` or ``x.y`` release.
 This strategy encourages a clear separation of bugfixes and features as encouraged by `Semantic Versioning <http://semver.org/>`_.

 .. note::